-The aim of the internship is (i) to characterize the biophysical properties of model droplets with the help of environmentally sensitive dyes (solvatochromic probes and molecular rotors) and (ii) to monitor the phase separation properties of the nucleolus in living cells.
-By tuning the experimental conditions (temperature, concentration, pH, ...), model systems will be first used to correlate the optical properties of the dyes to physicochemical properties (hydration, local viscosity) of model condensates.
-Their optical properties will be monitored by means of steady state and time resolved spectroscopy together with phase contrast and fluorescence microscopy.
-Based on the calibration performed with in vitro model systems, quantitative fluorescence imaging will be used to measure directly in cells the polarity and the viscosity within nucleolus in physiological and under stress conditions.
-Such ambitious experiments will allow us to monitor the biophysical properties of condensates with improved spatial and temporal resolutions.
+The aim of the internship is to characterize the biophysical properties of model droplets with the help of environment sensitive dyes (solvatochromic probes and molecular rotors).
+By tuning the experimental conditions (temperature, protein and RNA concentration, pH, ...), model systems will be used to correlate the optical properties of the dyes to physicochemical properties (hydration, local viscosity) of the reconstituted condensates.
+Their optical properties will be monitored by means of steady state and time resolved spectroscopy together with phase contrast and quantitative fluorescence microscopies.
+Based on the calibration performed with in vitro model systems, quantitative fluorescence imaging will be next used to measure, in living cells, the polarity and the viscosity of cellular organelles.